ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0002_Employee_Qualification_and_Training.md

 ## Responsibilities

-* The management at Medical Data Networks is responsible for:
+The management at Medical Data Networks is responsible for:
 * Maintaining personnel files, establishing employee retention policies, and establishing performance monitoring requirements.
 * Developing, reviewing, and improving employee job descriptions, and training requirements.
 * Completing all training and maintaining an individual training file.

-## Procedure

-### General Requirements
+## General Requirements
  * All employees, contractors, and consultants must complete and document all required training and retraining in a timely manner.

  * Training needs are identified by specific job descriptions/requirements necessary to perform particular functions.
 Training may be internal or external.